 Still, there is plenty of versatility to be had with the Surface Go 3.
 The key is to figure out how you prefer to use it.
 I had the Go 3 propped up on my desk as a secondary display to check in on my social feeds during work hours.
 I also had a wireless mouse paired to it, which made it easier to shuffle between applications.

 In my quest for the perfect non-Apple tablet, the Surface Go 3 has me intrigued by using Windows in this form factor.
 However, it’s still got kinks to work out, even with the addition of features like widgets and Android apps to come.
-To that end, the Go 3 feels like a worthy secondary computer for those who have the cash the splurge.
+To that end, the Go 3 feels like a worthy secondary computer for those who have the cash to splurge.
 We like it about as much as the Surface Go 2, which you might also consider if it’s a secondary Windows machine you want, and you don’t want to spend upwards of $1,000 on the performance model of the Go 3 with 128GB of space and all of its essential accessories.